pommicket/bootstrap/README.md

 │ ja IMM32             │ 0f 87 IMM32       │ jump if "above" (like jg but unsigned) │
 │ jbe IMM32            │ 0f 86 IMM32       │ jump if below or equal to              │
 │ jae IMM32            │ 0f 83 IMM32       │ jump if above or equal to              │
+│ sete al              │ 0f 94 c0          │ set al to 1 if equal; 0 otherwise      │
+│ setne al             │ 0f 95 c0          │ set al to 1 if not equal               │
+│ setl al              │ 0f 9c c0          │ set al to 1 if less than               │
+│ setg al              │ 0f 9f c0          │ set al to 1 if greater than            │
+│ setle al             │ 0f 9e c0          │ set al to 1 if less than or equal to   │
+│ setge al             │ 0f 9d c0          │ set al to 1 if greater than or equal to│
+│ setb al              │ 0f 92 c0          │ set al to 1 if below                   │
+│ seta al              │ 0f 97 c0          │ set al to 1 if above                   │
+│ setbe al             │ 0f 96 c0          │ set al to 1 if below or equal to       │
+│ setae al             │ 0f 93 c0          │ set al to 1 if above or equal to       │
 | movq rax, xmm0       | 66 48 0f 7e c0    | set rax to xmm0                        |
 | movq xmm0, rax       | 66 48 0f 6e c0    | set xmm0 to rax                        |
 | movq xmm1, rax       | 66 48 0f 6e c8    | set xmm1 to rax                        |